geek101/CarND-Advanced-Lane-Lines/README.md

 #### 4. Lane line identification

-I ran sliding window lane detection on the thresholded images with margin of window set to 50 and minimum number of pixel detection in window set to 35, the following shows the detection on the above warped image.
+I ran sliding window lane detection (cell 16) on the thresholded images with margin of window set to 50 and minimum number of pixel detection in window set to 35, the following shows the detection on the above warped image.

 ![alt text][image8]

 #### 5. Radius of curvature and offset from center calculation.

-I did this in lines # through # in my code in `my_other_file.py`
+I did this in code cell 16.

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `get_curvature()`.

 ```python
 def get_curvature(leftx, lefty, rightx, righty):